irtsa-dev/PyColor/README.md

 hsl.hsl
 # Retuns a tuple of the hsl values from hsl.
 hsl.xyz
-# Returns a tuple of the xyz values from rgb.
+# Returns a tuple of the xyz values from hsl.
+hsl.ycc
+# Returns a tuple of the ycc values from hsl.
 hsl.cmyk
 # Returns a tuple of the cmyk values from hsl.
 hsl.hexidecimal